Learn & Serve

 During the fall 2014 semester, Professor Joe Sirianni worked with his CMS 120 students asking them to select an agency, become involved and write a feature story based on their experience.

 Learn and Serve Niagara's website will be featuring a series of these stories during the spring 2015 semester.
-Click here to view the first story, written by Rachael Ruszkowski.
+Click here to view a story written by NU student Kathryn Dickie.

 What is Service Learning?